salamer/naive_raft/README.md

 # Naive_Raft

-> "Too young!
-Sometimes naive"
+> "Too simple!
+Sometimes naive!"
+>
+> "Re-election will still have to follow the (Hong Kong) Basic Law!
+Of course, our decision is very important too."
+>
 > -- the elder